Cuevas de Campanet

 Useful Information

-Image: a massive stalagmite. © Ulli Riemer, with kind permission.
+a massive stalagmite. © Ulli Riemer, with kind permission.

 Location: Near Campanet, Mallorca.
-From C713 Palma - Alciúdä, 34km from Palma, 16km from Alciúdä turn north on PMV-2132 2km to Campanet.
-2km to the North.
+From C713 Palma - Alciúdä, 34 km from Palma, 16 km from Alciúdä turn north on PMV-2132 2 km to Campanet.
+2 km to the North.

-Forty kilometres north east of Palma de Mallorca is a small village which gives its name to the cave - Campanet.
+Forty kilometers north east of Palma de Mallorca is a small village which gives its name to the cave - Campanet.
 The quickest route is via the C-713 Palma to Alcúdia motorway taking the exit atkm 39 signposted Cami de na Pontons.

-Open: Apr-Sep daily 10-19, Oct-Mar daily 10-18.
+Oct-Mar daily 10-18.

-Guided tours: L=1300m, D=45min, in several languages.
+Guided tours: L=1,300 m, D=40 min, in several languages.

-Bibliography: Oldham, Anne (1972): Majorca, The British Caver, Vol 59, pp 5-10.
+Bibliography: Anne Oldham (1972): Majorca, The British Caver, Vol 59, pp 5-10.

-Address: Coves de Campanet, Campanet, Mallorca, Spain.
-Tel: +34-971-516130, Fax: +34-971-516130 E-mail: contact
+Address: Coves de Campanet, Campanet, Mallorca, Tel: +34-971-516130, Fax: +34-971-516130 E-mail: contact

 History

-1945discovered by workers digging a well.
+JUN-1945 discovered by workers digging a well.

-1948opened to the public.
+10-NOV-1948 opened to the public.

 Description

-Image: abundance of speleothems. © Ulli Riemer, with kind permission.
+abundance of speleothems. © Ulli Riemer, with kind permission.

 The cave was discovered in 1945 whilst workers were digging a well and opened to the public in 1948.
 Although not as crowded as some of the other caves on the island, the speleothems alone are well worth a visit.

-The cave is consists of several chambers which extend to just over 300m.
+The cave is consists of several chambers which extend to just over 300 m.
 They are formed in the dolomites of the Upper Triassic of the Rhaetian Age.

 A short artificial tunnel leads to the Sala de la Palmera or Palm Tree Chamber.
 To the north west a low passage leads to the Sala del Llac or Lake Chamber which is graced by a crystal clear lake which reflects the surrounding spelothems.
 A circular route around this chamber leads back to the Sala de la Palma.
 Travelling north eastwards one enters the final room, the Sala Romántica or Romantic Chamber.
-This is the largest chamber in the cave being 50m across and 10m high.
+This is the largest chamber in the cave being 50 m across and 10 m high.
 The chamber is noted for the massive stalagmite columns.

 Text by Tony Oldham (2002).
 With kind permission.